Pylons/akhet/docs/intro.rst

 content-management system.)

-For those coming from Akhet 1, Pylons, Django, Rails, and similar frameworks with something akin to Routes, URL dispatch and SQL databases will be familiar.
+For those coming from Akhet 1, Pylons, Django, Rails, and similar frameworks with something akin to Routes, URL dispatch and SQL databases will be somewhat familiar.
 For those coming from a Java servlet or PHP-without-a-framework background, URL dispatch will be new but it's a good rule-based way to handle URLs.
 Traversal is an entirely different concept, which is most useful when site users are allowed to create their own URLs with multiple levels (as in a content-management system or file manager).
 Traversal maps naturally to nested objects, which is why it's often paired with an object database.